-Excellent Menu design is a critical ingredient in running a profitable restaurant business.
-Careful planning and placement of items in the menu help not only restaurants to derive profit but also increases customer delight.
-Your restaurant menu is so much more than just a piece of paper with the dishes you offer listed on it along with their description and price.
-When planned carefully, it can act as a means of upselling your dishes.
-Find out how you can use your menu to upsell your food here.
+A well-designed restaurant menu is a critical ingredient in running a profitable restaurant business.
+Careful planning and placement of items in the menu help not only restaurants to derive profit but also simplifies ordering for your customers Your restaurant menu is so much more than just a piece of paper with the dishes you offer listed on it along with their description and price.
+When planned carefully, it can act as a means of upselling your dishes as well.

-A lot of thought goes into menu planning, and here we have narrowed down to the seven menu design rules which delight customers and tempt them to spend more.
+A lot of thought goes into menu engineering, and here we have narrowed down to the seven menu design rules which delight customers and tempt them to spend more.

 1. Promote the Most Profitable Items

 2. Use Relative Pricing

 Playing on the psychology of the customer goes a long way to make your menu design work for the best.
+Menu engineering is one of the integral parts of restaurant management.
 Customers are more likely to order cheaper dishes when compared to an item that is expensive.
 Place your cheap, yet high-profit dish next to an expensive one which perfectly complements the previous item.
 Thus, you can highlight the expensive dish which complements the more inexpensive item and makes your guests order more.

 3. Manage the Menu Size

-Also, it is too difficult to maintain a sizable raw material inventory for varying kinds of cuisines, whereas, dishes that use same ingredients help you reduce wastage of raw materials and the time is taken to prepare them.
+Also, it is too difficult to maintain a sizable raw material inventory for varying kinds of cuisines, whereas, dishes that use the same ingredients help you reduce wastage of raw materials and the time is taken to prepare them.
 It is always suggested to prepare the base of the dish such as gravy that can be used in multiple items beforehand.

 4. Keep the Menu Design Uncluttered